Brooklyn Immersionists: Mainstream recognition

 Test-Site exhibited works by several of the early Immersionists, including musical instruments by Ken Butler that involved the recycling of locally sourced materials, extensive spills of kitchen ingredients by Lauren Szold, and works by Rosa Volado who created mobile architecture for communal gatherings.
 Volado later went on to establish the Greenpoint Film Festival.
 Fisher’s solo show for Test-Site, "Heat-Seeking Psycho-Suctions" (1992) involved audience-triggered projections on the floor of the darkened gallery.
 The interactive exhibit trapped viewers in a variety of networks, providing an early commentary on the seductions and hazards of social media.
 The digital code behind these “media organisms” were sold along with their projection apparatus so the code behind the exhibit could be cultivated memetically.
-This was a unique approach to culture for the time and discussed in Wired Magazine, Digital Creativity, Fuji Television,' Domus, and several art history books.Inspired by Williamsburg's emerging presence in the press, the art historian Jonathan Fineberg flew out from the University of Illinois to study the dynamic community.
+This was a unique approach to culture for the time and discussed in Wired Magazine, Digital Creativity, Fuji Television,' Domus, and several art history books.
+Inspired by Williamsburg's emerging presence in the press, the art historian Jonathan Fineberg flew out from the University of Illinois to study the dynamic community.
 In 1993 he presented a large exhibition of works by 23 members of Williamsburg's "vibrant community of artists" at the university's Krannert Art Museum in Urbana-Champaign.
 More than half of the artists in the exhibit, "Out of Town: The Williamsburg Paradigm" were associated with the Immersionist movement near the waterfront.
 Within months of Fineberg's exhibition, WFMU was presenting a live audio broadcast of the community’s warehouse event, Organism, and Melissa Rossi was discussing Organism's cultural strategy, the "web jam"' and Lalalandia's term, the "omnisensorial sweepout"' in Newsweek.

-In 1996, The New York Times finally took note of Brooklyn's creative emergence, referring to Williamsburg's artists and musicians as "pioneers" of a new ambient aesthetic.
-A year later, Fuji Television set up a satellite truck outside Robert Elmes' interdisciplinary arts center, Galapagos for a live broadcast of Immersionist creations to ten million viewers in Tokyo.
+In 1996, The New York Times referred to Williamsburg's artists and musicians as "pioneers" of a new ambient aesthetic.
+A year later, Fuji Television set up a satellite truck outside Robert Elmes' interdisciplinary arts center, Galapagos for a live broadcast of Immersionist creations to Tokyo.
 The host, Tetsuo Suda, interviewed the Immersionist artists Dennis del Zotto, Ebon Fisher, and Fred Valentine and presented some of the immersive work they had installed in the club.